AnnonymousBanda/NotesheetTracker/README.md

 # Notesheet Tracker

-This project manages and tracks payment bills passed by the PIC (Payment In Charge) for various clubs.
+This project manages and tracks payment bills passed by the PIC (Person In Charge) for various clubs.
 It supports three types of notesheet templates:

 1. **Reimbursement**: Used to request compensation for personal expenses incurred during an event.
 For example, if a club member spent their own money on an event, they can request reimbursement for the amount spent.
 2. **Disbursement**: Used to request advance money for an upcoming event.
 This helps in getting funds before the event takes place.
 3. **Settlement**: Used for settling all bills and expenses related to an event after it has concluded.
 This template helps in ensuring that all payments and dues are cleared.

 Once a notesheet is created, it goes through a series of approvals from different authorities in a predefined sequence.
-For example, a reimbursement notesheet will first be submitted to the General Secretary (GenSec), followed by the Vice President Gymkhana (VPG), then to the President Gymkhana, followed by the Payment In Charge (PIC), and finally the Assistant Dean (ADean).
+For example, a reimbursement notesheet will first be submitted to the General Secretary (GenSec), followed by the Vice President Gymkhana (VPG), then to the President Gymkhana, followed by the Person In Charge (PIC), and finally the Associate Dean (ADean).
 The notesheet is approved only after all necessary approvals are granted.

 ## Installation Guide